A brief list of FAQs about Physiotherapy and treatments at PhysioCentral:

 Please bring any hospital notes and X-rays / MRI scans so that we can have a thorough discussion about your condition and take a detailed history.

 Also be prepared to undress during your physiotherapy sessions.
-Feel free to bring an extra pair of shorts, should you feel the need.
-We may also need to see your running shoes, especially in cases of sports-related injury or ankle problems.
+Feel free to bring an extra pair of shorts, if you feel the need.
+We may also need to see your running shoes, especially if it is a sports-related injury or ankle problems.

 Can I claim for physio sessions through my Insurance?